To compute orientations of Morse flow trees in Legendrian contact homology: Morse flow trees

 \subsection{Correspondence between disks and trees}

 By the results in \cite{trees}, there is a one-to-one correspondence between rigid flow trees and rigid pseudo-holomorphic disks defined by $\Lambda$.
 Briefly this works as follows.
-Consider the fiber scaling $s_\lambda:(x,y,z) \mapsto (x, \lambda y, \lambda z)$ which pushes $\Lambda$ towards the zero section.
+Consider the fiber scaling $s_\lambda:(x,y,z) \mapsto (x, \lambda y, \lambda z)$ as $\lambda \to 0$, which pushes $\Lambda$ towards the zero section.
 Then there is a choice of metric of $M$ and almost complex structure $J$ of $T^*M$, so that after a perturbation of $\Lambda$ there is a one-to-one correspondence between rigid flow trees of $\Lambda$ and sequences of $J$-holomorphic disks $u_\lambda$ in $T^*M$ with boundary on $\Pi_\C(s_\lambda(\Lambda))$.
 The disks are characterized by the property that their boundaries are arbitrarily close to the cotangent lift of the corresponding tree $\Gamma$.
-Moreover, the linearized boundary conditions of the disks tend to constant $\R^n$-boundary conditions, except at cusp points, where we get a split boundary condition which is constantly $\R$ in the first $n-1$ directions, and given by a uniform $\pm \pi$-rotation in the last direction, where the sign depends on the type of vertex.
+Moreover, we can identify $T^*M$ with $\C^n$ in neighborhoods of the disks, and the linearized boundary conditions of the disks tend to constant $\R^n$-boundary conditions in these coordinates, except at cusp points, where we get a split boundary condition which is constantly $\R$ in the first $n-1$ directions, and given by a uniform $\pm \pi$-rotation in the last direction, where the sign depends on the type of vertex.
+See Section \ref{sec:triv}.
 In addition, when we let $\lambda \to 0$, then the domain of the disk will split up into a finite union of strips and strips with one slit.

 To that end, we associate a \emph{standard domain} to $\Gamma$.
 This is a subset $\Delta_{m+1}(\bar{\tau})\subset \R \times [0,m]\subset \R^2$, $\bar \tau = (\tau_1,\dotsc,\tau_{m-1})$, obtained by removing $m-1$ horizontal slits starting at $(\tau_j,j)$, $j=1,\dotsc,m-1$, and ending at $\infty$.
 All slits look the same, they are strips ending in a half-circle of width $\epsilon$, $0< \epsilon <<1$.
 A point $(\tau_j,j)$ where a slit ends is called a \emph{boundary minimum}.
 See Figure \ref{fig:1}.